da-123/ihris-new/ihris-backend/README.md

 ```
 ### Load the FHIR Server

-There is a tool used to load the necessary resources to the fhir server.
+There is a tool to load the the necessary reources to the fhir server.
 While in the `tools` folder.
-First run ```npm install```.
-Then Use the `load.js` file to load the files in `fsh/build/input` folder.
+Use the `load.js` file to load the files in `fsh/build/input` folder.
 The files to load can be found in.
     - profiles
     - extensions
     - vocabulary